AnalyticJeremy/so-simple-theme/_posts/articles/2017-01-14-hello-world.md

 ## Jekyll
 The last component of the pipeline is [Jekyll](https://jekyllrb.com/), a Ruby bundle for creating a blog site from static files.
 These files are shared on `github.io`.

+## UPDATE!
+So I got all of this set up... learning to use Jekyll and getting R Markdown to play nice with it.
+Then I learn that Yihui Xie has just released a new tool called [blogdown](https://github.com/rstudio/blogdown) that simplifies the process of converting R Markdown to a blog post.
+However, his new tool is using [Hugo](https://gohugo.io/) as the static website engine.
+Since I've already got all of this setup, I'm going to keep it.
+But if anyone else out there wants to use R Markdown for blogging, I would definitely recommend that you check out blogdown instead of following my path.